jhund/filterrific/index.md

 It comes with the following features:

 * Let your app's users search, filter and sort lists of ActiveRecord objects.
-* Add as many filters as you want.
 * Persist filter settings in the HTTP session or DB (for saved searches).
 * Integrates with pagination.
 * Filters can be reset to default settings.
-* Relies on ActiveRecord scopes for building DB queries.
 * Shuttles filter settings from a filter UI to the controller and ActiveRecord.
-* Can be used for HTML/JS/JSON/XML response formats.
+* Can be used with HTML/JS/JSON/XML response formats.

-All you have to do is to define the required ActiveRecord scopes and style your filter form and record lists.
+All you have to do is to define the required ActiveRecord scopes and style your filter form and records list.

 <div style="margin: 3em 0; width: 560px;" class="well">
   <blockquote style="margin-bottom: 0;">